Dishonesty Legal Test in MPTS/GMC Proceedings

 (Doctors Defence Service)

-See also our GMC / MPTS Regulatory Case Law Digests
+See also our other articles: GMC / MPTS Regulatory Case Law Digests

 If you are a doctor who is facing GMC / MPTS proceedings that include allegations of dishonesty, call Doctors Defence Service in confidence on: 0800 10 88 739